freethenation/rabbit-qps-exchange/README.md

 ## Installing
 * The rabbit server version must be > 3.5.0
-* The rabbit server must have the management plugin installed (it's http interface is used)
+* The rabbit server must have the management plugin installed (its http interface is used)
 * Install a modern version of node (async support is required)
 * Run `npm install`